Meet Your Farmers

 At Sun Circle Farm I offer a large variety of fresh, high quality, USDA-Certified Organic produce and flowers.
 It is my belief that when I view the farm holistically and focus on putting in place complimentary systems encouraging healthy living soils and biologically diverse plant rotations, I move towards true sustainability.

 I started the farm in 2011 with half a rough-tilled acre and no moose fence.
 Over the years we have steadily expanded.
-In 2021 we added yet another half-acre to accommodate our growing flower enterprise, bringing our total area under cultivation to about 2 1/2 acres behind a (usually effective!) moose-and-cattle fence.
-We currently have 4 passive covered structures and just built our first "real" greenhouse with heat and year-round cover.
-The years have seen us add an irrigation system, our second walk-in cooler, various new roof lines and additions to the harvest shed, and an ever-evolving array of new tools and techniques.
+In 2021 we added yet another half-acre to accommodate our growing flower enterprise, bringing our total area under cultivation to about 3 acres behind a (usually effective!) moose-and-cattle fence.
+We currently have 11 passive covered structures and one "real" greenhouse with heat and year-round cover.
+The years have seen us add an irrigation system, our second walk-in cooler, various new roof lines and a "flower studio" addition to the harvest shed, and an ever-evolving array of new tools and techniques.

 Recently I have been focused on applying techniques such as minimal tillage, occultation, mulching and flame weeding in an attempt to see how little tillage we can pull off in our cold soils.
 I am excited to view agriculture not only as an opportunity to produce healthy non-toxic nutrient-dense food for my community, but also to begin to address issues around climate change and carbon sequestration.
 Next on my wish-list are hedgerows and an expanding variety of perennial crops to further support not only our soil but the beneficial insects and birds that do so much to maintain a healthy balance in our little ecosystem.